+727

+Pacific Rim Planning Group Land use and Development Consultants 206 Morrissey Blvd. \\\\\\ -- \\\\\ Santa Cruz, CA. 95062 ph: (831) 423-3235 Fax: (831) 471-2137 pager:(831) 685-4466

+12-00

+MEMO

+ستعدابه الال

+100 -----

 Date: January 11, 1998

-To: Richard Beale and Betty Cost
+To: Richard Beak and Betty Cost

 From: Jim Weaver

 RE: Response To New Design Review Requirements

 Rich and Betty; IIAPPY NEW YEAR

-In response to your request for comments, I offer the foilowing:
+In response to your request for comments, I offer the following:

-For major subdivisions which include residential development, it may be appropriate to require plans containing building footprints, floor area ratios, setbacks, square footage of floor area, elevation drawings, landscaping. exterior building materials and colors, bulk plain analysis and preliminary window locations.
-In fact it is my understanding that this information is currently on the list of required information (Design Guidelines; Chapter 13.11 & Section 18.10.210 (e).
+For major subdivisions which include residential development it may be appropriate to require plans containing building footprints, floor area ratios, setbacks, square footage of floor area, elevation drawings, landscaping, exterior building materials and colors, bulk plain analysis and preliminary window locations, In fact it Is my understanding that this information is currently on the list of required information (Design Guidelines; Chapter 13.11 & Section 18.10.210 (c).
 The requirement for floor plans is overly burdensome and is not necessary at the subdivision map stage of the process.
 The time and cost of producing these plans is considerable, especially given no clear indication if the proposed project will be approved.
-In a large subdivision it is conceivable that there may be three to five different models.
-To produce plans for each model prior to any potential redesign by staff, Commission and/or Board is a waste of the applicant's time and money and a waste of lhe planning staffs time.
+In a large subdivision it is conceivable that there may be three to Eve different models.
+To produce plans for each model prior to any potential redesign by staff, Commission and/or Board is a waste of the applicant's time and money and a waste of the planning staff s time.

 If (emphasis on "if") this information is necessary, it should be required after environmental review and prior to the public hearing.
-At this stage, hopefully most of the redesign work has occurred, there is some indication that the project is approvable and the applicant and staff have a solid understanding of the site and surrounding neighborhood.
+At • tis stage, hopefully most of the redesign work